-Regularly, GBAN organizes a conference webinar among its members, observers, and guests on important, underexplored areas of angel investing.
-Moderated by members of the Board, the one-hour discussions feature presentations by leaders and experts in the angel investing world.
-Below is a summary of the our field reports going back to October 2016, with links to relevant materials, such as papers, powerpoints and the like.
+Each month, GBAN hosts a one-hour conference call for its members, observers, and special guests to developments from the field.
+The goal of these Field Reports is to facilitate the exchange of knowledge, foster cross border cooperation and explore emerging angel investing trends.
+Moderated by members of the GBAN Board, the discussions feature presentations by angel investing leaders and experts.
+Below is a summary of our Field Reports going back to October 2016, with links to relevant materials, such as reports, presentations, etc.

 October 12, 2016: Cross-Border Investing